 They are arc-shaped, significantly asymmetrical in cross-section, with a gradual slope towards the wind sand ridge, and made out of well-sorted sand.
-They are located in sandy deserts all over the world.
+Barchans are located in sandy deserts all over the world.

 Formation of Barchans

 Barchans can be easily formed when there is a lot of sand in the desert.
 It is necessary to have a consistent airflow from one direction.

 - From the extremities on each side toward the centre, the trailing wall takes on the shape of a crescent moon when it is one-quarter full.

-The crescent form can be disrupted if the wind direction changes significantly.
+- The crescent form can be disrupted if the wind direction changes significantly.

 Features of Barchans

 Live dunes in the shape of a crescent or moon progress gradually in the direction of the prevailing winds.

-Their horns thin down and get lower towards the direction of the wind as they occur transversely to the wind.
+- Their horns thin down and get lower towards the direction of the wind as they occur transversely to the wind.

-☛ Also Get: Daily Current Affairs PDF
+☛ Also, Get: Daily Current Affairs PDF

-The windward side is convex and moderately sloping, but the protected leeward side is concave and steep.
+- The windward side is convex and moderately sloping, but the protected leeward side is concave and steep.

-The sand is propelled up the windward side and then slips down the leeward side when it reaches the peak, causing the dune to progress.
+- The sand is propelled up the windward side and then slips down the leeward side when it reaches the peak, causing the dune to progress.

 Structure of Barchans

 The steeper slope faces away from the wind, and the angle of repose of the sand is typically 30 - 35 degrees for medium-fine dry sand.

-Barchans may reach heights of 9 - 30 m (30 - 98 ft) and widths of 370 m (1,210 ft) when measured perpendicular to the wind.
+- Barchans may reach heights of 9 - 30 m (30 - 98 ft) and widths of 370 m (1,210 ft) when measured perpendicular to the wind.